tashk85/rails-assessment/README.md

 * Quotes controller - similar functionality to the listings controller, with the added function of creating Stripe sessions such that designers can pay for the quotes

+* Payments controller - Once a stripe session has been entered, the output from the external Stripe page is fed into this controller.
+It determines if a user's payment was successful or not, and displays the appropriate page.
+It also handles the creation of new jobs as a result of successful payments.

+* Jobs Controller - allows users to view all jobs, a particular job, or update the details of a job (if the printer has completed the job, they click a button to update the job status and time of completion)

 Rails application using MVC architecture - connected to Postgresql database Heroku
   “Building Blocks”
 #### 9. Explain the different high-level components (abstractions) in your App.

+1. Posting a listing

+When a designer signs up for the website, they are then able to post new listings for printing jobs to be completed.
+When they do, the Listing model is updated with the details that they have listed.
+This table is also linked to the User table such that the designer can be linked to this particular listing in the database (a user can have_many listings)

+2. Making and receiving quotes

+Once a listing is created, printers are able to offer quotes on those listings.
+This utilizes the Listing model, and associates it with a new entry in the Quote model (a listing can have_many quotes).
+Other information is also included, such as Job size, total price they want to offer, and the time that they'll be able to have it completed by.

+3. Paying for quotes and creating jobs

+When a designer is viewing a particular quote, they are able to choose the 'Accept Quote' option, which will take them to a stripe payment page.
+If their payment is successful, a job will be created in relation to that listing, and also that printer.
+(A printer can have_many jobs, but a listing can only have_one job.)

 #### 10. Detail any third party services that your App will use.
 #### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
 #### 12. Discuss the database relations to be implemented.
 #### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+[Brief sentence about how the models talk to eachother (has_one, has_many etc)]

 #### 14. Provide your database schema design.
 #### 15. Provide User stories for your App.
 #### 16. Provide Wireframes for your App.